+Abstract

-Abstract- About four hundred one meter long, 10 cm wide and 5 mm thick extruded scintillating strips were measured at four different points.
-The results of measurements strip responses to a radioactive source 90Sr are provided, and details of strip choice, preparation, and method of measurement are included.
-This work was essential for prototyping a tail catcher and muon tracker for a future international electron positron linear collider detector.
+The results of control measurements of extruded scintillating strip responses to a radioactive source Sr-90 are provided, and details of strip choice, preparation, and method of measurement are included.
+About four hundred one meter long extruded scintillating strips were measured at four different points.
+These results were essential for prototyping a tail catcher and muon tracker for a future international electron positron linear collider detector.